hrldcpr/blog/_posts/2022-01-31-turing-machine-halting-in-lean.md

 date: 2022-01-31 12:12:12 -0400
 ---

-I recently learned the theorem-proving language [Lean](https://leanprover-community.github.io/), and proved whether some very simple Turing machines halt or not.
+I recently fooled around with the theorem-proving language [Lean](https://leanprover-community.github.io/), and proved whether some very simple Turing machines halt or not.
 These are my notes on how I did that.

 The code is also [on github](https://github.com/hrldcpr/lean-halting) and can be run in the [web-based Lean editor](https://leanprover-community.github.io/lean-web-editor/#url=https%3A%2F%2Fraw.githubusercontent.com%2Fhrldcpr%2Flean-halting%2Fmain%2Fsrc%2Fhalting.lean).